open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

    [specification](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/common/common.md#attribute-and-label-naming)
    for best practices on naming tags.
 It is also possible to provide an initial set of tags during activity creation, as shown below.
-Tags provided at activity creation is accessible for [Samplers](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#sampler), whereas any tags added using `SetTag` is not available for samplers.
+Tags provided at activity creation are accessible for [Samplers](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#sampler), whereas any tags added using `SetTag` are not available for samplers.

     ```csharp
     var initialTags = new ActivityTagsCollection();